 The Graduate School provides funding to support graduate student travel for presentations at conferences, professional meetings and exhibitions.
-Administration of the program has been revamped this year: each program receives a block grant based on enrollment, and the Graduate Program Director (GPD) is in charge of distributing the funds.
+Administration of the program has recently been revamped: each program receives a block grant based on enrollment, and the Graduate Program Director (GPD) is in charge of distributing the funds.

 Graduate Student Travel Grant Program Requirements